shioyama18/little-mler/README.md

 # little-mler
+## Description
-Code from The Little MLer
+Code from the book *The Little MLer*.

+To run the files, install and run njsml

+$ sudo apt-get install smlnj
+$ sml

+- use "ch1.sml"